 (e) Family Planning Services.
-Coverage is provided for the following family planning services when authorized and provided by In-Network Physicians:
+Coverage is provided for the following family planning services in accordance with established Coverage Policy when authorized and provided by In-Network Physicians:

-- (i) Counseling and planning services for Infertility when provided by In-Network Physicians; - (ii) Infertility Testing.
-Coverage is provided for certain services to diagnose Infertility.
-Diagnostic procedures are limited to semen analysis of the covered Spouse, endometrial biopsy, hystero-salpingography and diagnostic laparoscopy; - (iii) Pregnancy terminations when provided according to Coverage Policy and when performed in an In-Network Hospital setting; - (iv) Oral Contraceptives are not covered under Medical Benefits, but may be covered under Pharmacy Benefits administered by the pharmacy benefits manager; and, - (v) Voluntary sterilizations (vasectomies and tubal ligations).
+- (i) Counseling and planning services for Infertility; - (ii) Infertility Testing.
+Coverage is provided for certain services to diagnose Infertility; - (iii) Pregnancy terminations when performed in an In-Network Hospital setting; - (iv) Oral Contraceptives are not covered under Medical Benefits, but may be covered under Pharmacy Benefits administered by the pharmacy benefits manager; and, - (v) Voluntary sterilizations (vasectomies and tubal ligations).
 Reversals not covered.